-The Day of Jummah (Friday)
+The Day of Jummah (Friday) is holy

 The day of Jummah (Friday) is very important for us as Muslims.
 Alongside the Jummah prayer that is prayed in the mosque on Friday, there are many significant things about this day.
 We read in a hadith that:

 “There is an hour on Friday and if a Muslim gets it while offering Salat and asks something from Allah the almighty, then Allah will definitely fulfil his demands and Prophet Muhammad (SAW) pointed out the shortness of that particular time with his hands.”
 (Bukhari)